gianyrox/papers/book/ch1.md

 ---

-In Lagos, Nigeria, the man who calls himself Femi — not his real name, but the one he gave the researchers from Cambridge\[^7\] — is sitting in the back of a parked car, laptop balanced on his knees, generator humming somewhere behind the building.
+In Lagos, Nigeria, the man who calls himself Femi \[^7\]  is sitting in the back of a parked car, laptop balanced on his knees, generator humming somewhere behind the building.
 He's about to send $100,000 to a supplier in Shenzhen, China.

 A month ago, he tried to do this through his bank.
 They gave him $10,000 of the $100,000 he'd requested in foreign exchange.
 "Source the rest on the black market," they told him.
 He'd done it before — the desperate dance of parallel rates, bureau de change runners, and physical cash.
 Painful.
 Dangerous.
 Slow.